 Stress not – because we are going to provide you with the essentials to help you understand the do’s and don’t of social media.

 What you’re achieving with this is relating to the audience and telling them about the benefits of your new product.
-This would be the audience who wants long, natural looking lash extensions that doesn’t make their eyes feel heavy and lashes that last longer than the ordinary lash.
+This would be the audience who wants long, natural-looking lash extensions that don’t make their eyes feel heavy and lashes that last longer than the ordinary lash.

 So think carefully when it comes to posting your content.
 Have a plan, is it relatable to your audience?
 Does it achieve your ultimate business goal?